We currently have several natural gardens growing food in the greater Westchster area.

 New King Street

 The New King Street Garden was established on commercial land in North Castle in fall 2008.
-All food produced there so far has been donated to the Carver Center in Port Chester.
+All food produced there is donated to several local food pantries including the Carver Center and Caritas in Port Chester, the Harrison Food Pantry, YMCA of Yonkers and several others.
 In the fall of 2011, Rye Country Day School connected with the New King Street garden for their Public Purpose Mission.
 The 8th grade students came twice a year (fall and spring) for 3 days, 4 hours each day to work and learn in the garden.
 Our relationship with them is ongoing and growing.
 This year we will expand to work with the entire Middle School and some classes in the lower school.

 St. Christopher's/REACH Academy